cyclus/cyclus.github.com/source/cep/cep4.rst

 The purpose of this CEP is to define the method for attribution of code products within the |cyclus| ecosystem.
-In particular, along with any software release a unique, publically citeable object should be created which appropriately attributes its authors.
+In particular, along with any software release a unique, publicly citable object should be created which appropriately attributes its authors.
 This CEP therefore introduces a method for creating a `Digital Object Identifier`_ for each code release, with alphabetically ordered authorship, and encapsulating all of and only the authors responsible for that